flyntwp/flynt/README.md

   - [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/pro/)
   - [ACF Field Group Composer](https://github.com/flyntwp/acf-field-group-composer)
   - [Timber](https://wordpress.org/plugins/timber-library/)
-5. Clone the flynt-theme repo to `<your-project>/wp-content/themes`.
+5. Clone the flynt-starter-theme repo to `<your-project>/wp-content/themes`.
-6. Change the host variable in `flynt-theme/gulpfile.js/config.js` to match your host URL.
+6. Change the host variable in `flynt-starter-theme/gulpfile.js/config.js` to match your host URL.
 ```js
 const host = 'your-host-url.dev'
 ```
-7. In your terminal, navigate to `<your-project>/wp-content/themes/flynt-theme`.
+7. In your terminal, navigate to `<your-project>/wp-content/themes/flynt-starter-theme`.
 Run `yarn` and then `yarn build`.
-8. Go to the administrator back-end of your WordPress site and activate the `flynt-theme` theme.
+8. Go to the administrator back-end of your WordPress site and activate the `flynt-starter-theme` theme.

 ## Usage

-In your terminal, navigate to `<your-project>/wp-content/themes/flynt-theme` and run `yarn start`.
+In your terminal, navigate to `<your-project>/wp-content/themes/flynt-starter-theme` and run `yarn start`.
 This will start a local server at  `localhost:3000`.

 Changes to files made in `Components` and `Features` will now be watched for changes and compiled to the `dist` folder.